Dongfang777/EE629/README.md

 [2020-11-05] Continued reading the fourth chapter of reference book.
 Have got to 4.1.2 'Internet of Things Global Standardisation-State of Play: IoT Drivers.'

-[2020-10-06] Watched the face recoginition project on CSDN, gained experience from other developers.
+[2020-10-06] Watched the face recoginition projects on CSDN, gained experience from other developers.

 # IoT weekly report 9